Best Moist Chocolate Cake

 12. Add remaining water or milk until the frosting is the right consistency.

 13. Once cakes are cool, remove cake domes from top with a large serrated knife.
+See my tips on how to level a cake and how to stack a cake.

 14. Place first layer of cake on cake plate.
 Spread about 1 cup of frosting on top in an even layer.